canjs/canjs/component/component.md

 @description Create widgets that use a template, a view-model and custom tags.

-@warning {2.1} To pass data from the viewModel, you must wrap your attribute value with `{}`.
-In 3.0, [can.mustache] will use [can.stache]'s method.

-@signature `< TAG [ATTR-NAME=KEY|ATTR-VALUE] >`

-Create an instance of a component on a particular tag in a [can.mustache] template.

-@param {String} TAG An HTML tag name that matches the [can.Component::tag tag] property of the component.

-@param {String} ATTR-NAME An HTML attribute name.
-Any attribute name is valid.
-Any attributes added to the element are added as properties to the component's [can.Component::viewModel viewModel].

-@param {can.mustache.key} [ATTR-VALUE] Specifies the value of a property passed to the component instance's [can.Component::viewModel viewModel].
-By default `ATTR-VALUE` values are looked up in the [can.view.viewModel can.mustache viewModel].
-If the string value of the `ATTR-NAME` is desired, this can be specified like:

-    ATTR-NAME: "@"

-@param {can.mustache.key} [KEY] Specifies the value of a property passed to the component instance's [can.Component::viewModel viewModel] that will be looked up in the [can.view.Scope can.stache scope].

 @signature `< TAG [ATTR-NAME="{KEY}|ATTR-VALUE"] >`

 Create an instance of a component on a particular